 Amazon Prime Day 2021 met and surpassed mammoth expectations, with small and medium-sized businesses reaping much of the benefits.

 Customers taking advantage of steep discounts unquestionably weren’t the biggest winners of Amazon Prime Day.
-Third-party sellers on the Amazon marketplace, comprised almost entirely of small and medium-sized business, took home record-setting sales numbers during the mega sales event.
+Third-party sellers on the Amazon marketplace, comprised almost entirely of small and medium-sized business.
+They took home record-setting sales numbers during the mega sales event.

 Lasting 48 hours, this Prime Day proved to be the biggest two-day period ever for Amazon’s third-party sellers.

 According to Amazon, shoppers spent more than $1.9 billion on more than 70 million products from third-party sellers during the promotional period.
-Compared to Prime Day 2020, held in October due to the global pandemic, these small and medium-sized businesses experienced more than a 100% year-over-year sales increase.
+Compared to Prime Day 2020, held in October, these small and medium-sized businesses experienced more than a 100% sales increase.

 Furthermore, the report stated the deals were available to more than 200 million paid Amazon prime members.
 The massive figure was first announced in late April, within a letter from Jeff Bezos to shareholders.